Pain in the arch of your foot can really hurt. Like, really hurt. And when your feet hurt, it can be hard to think about anything else.

 As with plantar fasciitis, posterior tibial tendonitis usually needs rest and some anti-inflammatory medicine.
 Supportive shoe gear or inserts can be beneficial to provide additional structural support to this tendon as well as the arch of the foot.

-Tarsal Tunnel Syndrome (TTS)
+Tarsal tunnel syndrome (TTS)

 Tarsal tunnel syndrome (TTS) is a nerve compression problem, like carpal tunnel — but in your feet.
 It affects the posterior tibial nerve and can cause arch pain or foot numbness and tingling.

 Having flat feet can increase a person’s risk of developing TTS.
 Another is swelling from an injury — or from arthritis or diabetes — because the swelling pushes against the nerve.
-Anti-inflammatory medicine can help, and surgery to release the nerve is a last option.
+Anti-inflammatory medicine can help, and surgery to release the nerve is the last option.

-Fallen Arches
+Fallen arches

-“Not everyone with flat feet has pain,” Dr. Hawley says.
+“Not everyone with flat feet has pain,” Dr. Nolan says.
 “But it can affect gait, which affects other things.”
-PT and orthotics can help treat fallen arches.

-Achilles Tendonitis
+Achilles tendonitis

 Having a tight or inflamed Achilles tendon can cause pain in the midfoot and heel.
-Sometimes Achilles tendonitis happens along with plantar fasciitis, and it’s hard for patients to know where the pain is coming from.
-“It’s often more than one thing causing arch pain,” Dr. Hawley says.
+Sometimes, Achilles tendonitis happens along with plantar fasciitis, and it’s hard for patients to know where the pain is coming from.

 Preventing Foot Arch Pain

-Regular stretching of the foot and calf is one way to prevent arch pain, Dr. Hawley says.
+Regular stretching of the foot and calf is one way to prevent arch pain, Dr. Nolan says.
 The problem is, most people don’t think to stretch or do other foot exercises until they have pain.

-First, this means replacing worn shoes.
-“You need structural support,” Dr. Hawley says.
+“You need structural support,” Dr. Nolan says.
 Once that wears away, you start to put yourself at risk for injury.

 While a great pair of dress shoes may last years, athletic shoes wear out much quicker.
 You can often tell if you look at the bottom and note the wear on the soles and around the heels.

-Also, wear shoes fitted to your foot type.
-“Don’t just pick the color or style you like,” he says.
+“Don’t just pick the color or style you like,” she says.
 “Pick based on the functional benefit.”

-There is no “standard” running or walking shoe or brand he recommends.
+There is no “standard” running or walking shoe or brand Dr. Nolan recommends.
 There are dozens of options.
-“You need the right arch support, but also, length and width matter,” Dr. Hawley says.

 Treating Foot Arch Pain